geoserver/geoserver.github.io/_posts/2024-10-29-geoserver-2-25-4-released.md

 [extensions](https://sourceforge.net/projects/geoserver/files/GeoServer/2.25.4/extensions/).

 This is a maintenance release of GeoServer providing existing installations with minor updates and bug fixes.
 GeoServer 2.25.4 is made in conjunction with GeoTools 31.4, and GeoWebCache 1.25.3.

 Thanks to Jody Garnett for making this release.

+**Update 2024-11-08:** Testing from Sören Kalesse noted the downloads included snapshot jars.
+The binaries have been updated with intended geotools and geowebcache jars.

 ## Security Considerations